MythosaurRider/scp_tf_lab/README.md

 7. Initialize terraform for directory<br />
     ```terraform init```

-8. run terraform plan.
+8. Run terraform plan.
 What happens?
 Does it look ok?<br />
     ```terraform plan```

-9. run terraform apply.
+9. Run terraform apply.
 What is the difference to tarraform plan?<br />
     ```terraform apply```

 10. Add an index.
 Call it firstname_lastname_testindex